The Mystery of Birdcatcher Spots: Fleeting Markings with a Storied Past

 Gulliver

-Gulliver, born last year in Russia, looks like he will take over the crown for the smallest male miniature horse.
+https://youtu.be/CxEaOucU0EQ Gulliver, born last year in Russia, looks like he will take over the crown for the smallest male miniature horse.
 Most of the breed measures a maximum of 34 inches; Gulliver is only 19″ tall now and was only the size of a cat when he was born.
-He is still smaller than Enstein, who […]
+He is still smaller than Enstein, […]

 Read More